imjaya/imjaya/README.md

 - Deep Learning
 - Motion, Planning and Control
 - Embedded Systems Design and Programming

-I am currently working as a Robotics Software Developer at [Digital Dream Labs LLC.](https://www.digitaldreamlabs.com/) where I worked on [Vector](https://www.digitaldreamlabs.com/pages/meet-vector) and [Butter Robot](https://thebutterrobot.com/) on the aspects of Robot Navigation and setting up a Data pipeline by creating interfaces and mechanisms for the flow and access of resources from Cloud.

 You can also find me at LinkedIn:
 <a href="https://linkedin.com/in/jayasuryasm">